mckennapsean/code-examples/D3/README.md

 Compiling & Running Code
 ------------------------

-simply open the HTML files in a web browser
+Open the HTML files in a web browser.

-loading files in D3 will require running a web server
+Loading files in D3 (e.g. data) will require running a web server in some browsers.

 Credit
 ------

-the cheat sheet and tutorials provided from the *Introduction to Data Visualization on the Web with D3.js* workshop at IEEE VIS 2012 by **Jerome Cukier**, **Jeff Heer**, & **Scott Murray** and updated to d3v4 by **Sean McKenna**
+The cheat sheet and tutorials provided from the *Introduction to Data Visualization on the Web with D3.js* workshop at IEEE VIS 2012 by **Jerome Cukier**, **Jeff Heer**, & **Scott Murray** and updated to d3v4 by **Sean McKenna**.